MuhtasimTanmoy/notebook/systems/jpegencoder.md

                 - Length (2 Byte)
                 - Table Info
                     -  AC/DC | Table ID
                 - [16 bytes] - Number of codes of each length
-                - [X] - Symbols themselves
+                - Symbols themselves
                 - Codes are what we actually encounter in huffman coded bitstream, we callculate those codes.
 Codes will be of variable length.
                 - Symbol will be 8 bits, descriptor of codes.
                 - Huffman Symbols